sco0ter/babbler/src/site/markdown/basics.md

 Connection connection = new BoshConnection("hostname", 5280);
 ```

+This connection instance is the central object.
+Every other action you will do revolves around this instance (e.g. sending and receiving messages).

 ## Preparing the connection

 Before connecting to a server, you should configure your connection.